Old Faithful (film)

-Old Faithful is a 1935 British drama film directed by Maclean Rogers and starring Horace Hodges, Glennis Lorimer and Bruce Lester.
+Old Faithful is a 1935 British quota quickie drama film directed by Maclean Rogers and starring Horace Hodges, Glennis Lorimer and Bruce Lester.
+It was written by Kathleen Butler from a story by Irving Dennes and Harry Dawes.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Synopsis

-The screenplay concerns an elderly taxi driver who refuses to give up his old horse, even though his business is being taken by younger drivers using modern cars.
-His anguish is increased when his daughter plans to marry one of the younger taxi drivers.
+Bill Brunning is elderly taxi driver who refuses to give up his old horse, even though his business is being taken by younger drivers using modern cars.
+His anguish is increased when his daughter Lucy plans to marry one of the younger taxi drivers.